MerveMuge/web-crawler/docs/system-design/crawler-avoid-infinite-loops.md

-# How to avoid infinite loops ?
+# How to avoid infinite loops

+Web crawlers can easily get stuck in loops — for example, when links point back to previously visited pages or when the structure goes too deep.
+To avoid this, the crawler uses two main techniques:

 ## Current Development

-* Tracking visited URLs to prevent duplicate visits
+###  Visited URL Tracking
+The crawler keeps a set of all URLs it has already visited.
+Before opening a new page, it checks this set.
+If the URL is already there, it's skipped.

-  Before crawling any URL, I check whether it’s already in that set—if it is, I skip it.
-This prevents the crawler from revisiting pages and avoids cycles caused by circular or self-referencing links.
+This stops the crawler from revisiting the same page and getting caught in circular or repeating paths.

-* ️ URL normalization to standardize and deduplicate similar URLs
-  * Trailing slashes (/page vs /page/),
-  * Fragments (#section)
-  * Query parameters (?month=2023-09))
-  * ...
+### URL Normalization
+Some URLs look different but actually point to the same content.
+The crawler cleans and standardizes each URL before saving it.
+For example:

+- `/page` vs `/page/` (trailing slash)
+- `#section` (fragment)
+- `?month=2023-09` (query parameters)

-  This ensures different-looking URLs pointing to the same content are treated consistently.
+Removing these parts ensures that different versions of the same URL are treated as one — avoiding unnecessary re-crawling.

 ## Future Improvement

-* Maximum crawl depth to limit recursion and avoid deep link structures (e.g., only follow links 3 levels deep)
-* Page limit to stop crawling after a fixed number of pages, protecting against extremely large or dynamically generated sites (e.g., stop after 500 pages)

-### How to Define Maximum Crawl Depth
+###  Maximum Crawl Depth

-Modify the crawler to track how deep it is in the link hierarchy as it recursively follows pages.
+Add a rule to limit how many levels deep the crawler can go.

-For example, if the starting URL is at depth 0, then any link found on that page is depth 1, and so on.
-Once the current depth exceeds the defined limit (e.g., 3), the crawler stops following further links from that page.
+For example: start at depth 0, links on that page are depth 1, and so on.
+If a page is beyond the set depth (like 3), the crawler stops exploring further from that page.

-This prevents the crawler from going too deep into structures like calendar archives, infinite pagination, or deeply nested categories.
+This prevents it from going too deep into endless structures — like calendar archives or infinite scroll sections.

 ```python
 def crawl(self, url, domain, depth=0, max_depth=3):